 The use of IFW applications should be non-safety-critical and not necessary for the performance of the flight.
-In order to be non-safety-critical, IFW data should not be used to support tactical decisions and/or as a substitute for certified aircraft systems (e.g. weather radar).
+In order for it to be non-safety-critical, IFW data should not be used to support tactical decisions and/or as a substitute for certified aircraft systems (e.g. weather radar).

-Any current information from the meteorological documentation required to be on board or from aircraft primary systems should always prevail over the information from an IFW application.
+Any current information from the meteorological data required to be carried on board or from aircraft primary systems should always prevail over the information from an IFW application.